ThalesGroup/security-risk-assessment-tool/README.md

 ## Contributing

-If you are interested in contributing to the XXX project, start by reading the [Contributing guide](/CONTRIBUTING.md).
+If you are interested in contributing to the ISRA software-risk-assesssment-tool project, start by reading the [Contributing guide](/CONTRIBUTING.md).

 ## License

 The chosen license in accordance with legal department must be defined into an explicit [LICENSE](https://github.com/ThalesGroup/template-project/blob/master/LICENSE) file at the root of the repository
 You can also link this file in this README section.

-// run test
-// run app
-// npm modules